Misano

 Following the changes, Misano was restored to the World Championship in 1993, though the top class bikes did not return in the following years.
 World Superbikes, which had first visited Misano in 1991, made it a permanent fixture on its calendar from 1993 onwards.

-Further improvements to the paddock and pit buildings were carried out in 1996 and 1997, while revised and tightened Variente del Parco debuted in 2000, with the aim of slowing the final corner and keeping the riders further away from the pit lane wall.
+Further improvements to the paddock and pit buildings were carried out in 1996 and 1997, while a revised and tightened Variente del Parco debuted in 2001, with the aim of slowing the final corner and keeping the riders further away from the pit lane wall.
 Other innovations in this period included the first 5,000 seat spectator stand, which opened in 2001.

 Upgrades see MotoGP return